Timeline of the Engaged Pluralism Initiative

 March 30, 2017: The Engaged Pluralism Initiative (EPI) is announced.
 (Read the announcement here.)

-Spring and Summer 2017: Students, faculty, staff, and administrators are invited to participate in the selection process that results in the hiring of Rankin & Associates as climate assessment partners.
-The EPI co-chairs send an all-campus email to invite campus members to serve on EPI-related working groups.
+May 2017: Students, faculty, staff, and administrators are invited to participate in the selection process that results in the hiring of Rankin & Associates as climate assessment partners.
+An email to the entire campus community invites all campus members to participate EPI-related working groups.

 September 13, 2017: President Bradley sends a letter to the Vassar community about the new initiative.
 (Read the letter here.)